vogloblinsky/angular-simple-chat/README.md

 ></simple-chat>
 ```

-# Running the example
+# Running the examples

-To run the example page, just run
+To run the examples page, just run

 ```shell
 gulp serve
 ```

-and open your browser on http://localhost:3000/example/
+and open your browser on http://localhost:3000/examples/

 # Documentation